blueblur0730/modified-plugins/source/find_convar_cmd_owner/README.md

  *  - fixed flags are overlapping in the convars dumpping.
  *  - formatted cvar flag output.
  *  - BUG: flags are overlapping when outputting cmds.
+ *
+ * 2.0:
+ *  - added cmd 'sm_find_its_owner' to find a cvar/cmd's owner.
+ *  - added cmd 'sm_find_its_concvar' to find a plugin's cvar/cmd.
+ *  - BUG 'sm_find_its_concvar' casues server crash when specifiying some certain plugin, most probably caused when a plugin have
+ *    multiple source files. such as NekoSpecials.
+ *
  */
 ```